14.9. Checking algorithm “SamplingTest

-This algorithm allows to calculate the values, linked to a \mathbf{x} state, of a general error function J of type L^1, L^2 or L^{\infty}, with or without weights, and of the observation operator, for an priori given states sample.
-The default error function is the augmented weighted least squares function, classically used in data assimilation.
+This test algorithm is used to establish the collection of values of an error functional J of type L^1, L^2 or L^{\infty}, with or without weights, using the observation operator \mathcal{H}, for an a priori given sample of states \mathbf{x}.
+The default error functional is the augmented weighted least squares functional, classically used in data assimilation, using in addition to observations \mathbf{y}^o.

-To be visible by the user, the results of sampling has to be explicitly asked for.
-One use for that, on the desired variable, the final saving through “UserPostAnalysis” or the treatment during the calculation by “observer”.
+To access the calculated information, the results of the sampling or simulations must be requested explicitly to avoid storage difficulties (if no results are requested, nothing is available).
+One use for that, on the desired variable, the final saving through “UserPostAnalysis” or the treatment during the calculation by well suited “observer”.

 The general required commands, available in the editing user graphical or textual interface, are the following: